 The Public Health Alliance of Southern California developed the Healthy Places Index (HPI), a supplemental data tool, in partnership with the Virginia Commonwealth University's Center on Society and Health.
-The tool predicts life expectancy based on community conditions.
+The tool maps an index of characteristics linked to more positive health outcomes.
 Community condition indicators include economic stability, neighborhood and built environment, health and access to health care, education, social and community context.
+Housing conditions discussed elsewhere in this analysis, such as rates of overcrowding or housing cost burden, are also included in the HPI.
 The HPI provides a single health metric for each Census tract using 25 community characteristics.
 Higher HPI values indicate healthier conditions.
-The HPI also reflects agricultural areas as least healthy due to pesticides, dust, and agricultural runoff, as well as exposure to industrial and road pollution, which contribute to low (unhealthy) scores in the more urbanized areas, particularly those along the SR 99 and SR 41 corridors in Tulare, Madera, Kings, and Merced Counties.
+As shown in Figure 3-32, Healthy Places Index Percentile, the HPI also reflects agricultural areas as least healthy due in part to pesticides, dust, and agricultural runoff, as well as exposure to industrial and road pollution.
+Similar pollution sources also contribute to low (unhealthy) scores in the more urbanized areas, particularly those along the SR 99 and SR 41 corridors in Tulare, Madera, Kings, and Merced Counties.
+The percentage of adults with health insurance is an important factor that drives lower HPI scores in Fresno County's more rural areas, especially in the south and west parts of the county.
+Facets of the urban form, such as lack of park access, minimal active transportation use, and limited tree cover also contribute to lower scores throughout the county but particularly in its rural areas, which could be mitigated through park planning, landscaping as part of housing site plans, or local safe streets investments.